DAAD In-Country/In-Region Masters Scholarship Programme 2026/2027 for Sub-Saharan African students

 Who can apply for the DAAD In-Country/In-Region Masters Scholarship Programme 2026/2027 for Sub-Saharan African students?+

-Applicants must be eligible African nationals applying at the Masters level, meet the academic and English-language requirements set by DAAD, and be able to relocate to Sub-Saharan Africa (In-Country/In-Region) for the duration of the programme.
+Applicants must be eligible African nationals applying at the Masters level, meet the academic and English-language requirements set by DAAD, and be able to relocate to Africa for the duration of the programme.

 Is the DAAD In-Country/In-Region Masters Scholarship Programme 2026/2027 for Sub-Saharan African students fully funded?+